RoamJS/roamjs-components/README.md

                     * `ServiceIcon: React.FunctionComponent<React.SVGAttributes<SVGElement>>` The SVG Icon to render next to the login button.
                 * `select`
                     * `items: string[]` The set of valid options for this dopdown

+### createOverlayRender(id, Overlay)

+Creates a render function for the component `Overlay` mounted on a parent from the id passed to [getRenderRoot](#getRenderRoot(id)), unmounting when the overlay closes.
+* `id: string` The id passed to the parent element rendering the Overlay, interpolated inside of `roamjs-${id}-root`.
+* `Overlay: ({onClose: () => void}) => ReactElement` The React component rendered with a `onClose` prop to handle unmounting.

+### getRenderRoot(id)

+This creates a `div` appended to Roam's natural react root, most commonly used as its own root element for overlay components.
+* `id: string` The id of the parent element, interpolated inside of `roamjs-${id}-root`.

+### getSettingIntFromTree({tree, key, defaultValue})

+This is a utility method for grabbing the integer value of a node from a tree by a given key.
+* `tree: TextNode[]` The array of `TextNode` to search through.
+* `key: string` The key used to find the desired node
+* `defaultValue?: number` The default value the getter should have if there are no nodes with the specified key, defaulted to 0.

+### getSettingValueFromTree

+This is a utility method for grabbing the string value of a node from a tree by a given key.
+* `tree: TextNode[]` The array of `TextNode` to search through.
+* `key: string` The key used to find the desired node
+* `defaultValue?: number` The default value the getter should have if there are no nodes with the specified key, defaulted to an empty string.

+### getSettingValuesFromTree

+This is a utility method for grabbing the string value of a node from a tree by a given key.
+* `tree: TextNode[]` The array of `TextNode` to search through.
+* `key: string` The key used to find the desired node
+* `defaultValue?: number` The default value the getter should have if there are no nodes with the specified key, defaulted to an empty string.

+## Components

+The following are a list of React components commonly used across RoamJS extensions.